Volta0719/refresh-web-chrome/README.md

 # Uncaught TypeError: Error in invocation of tabs.sendMessage(integer tabId, any message, optional object options, optional function callback): No matching signature.
 发送消息的时候 tabid应该是一个数字

+# The "background.persistent" key cannot be used with manifest_version 3.
+Use the "background.service_worker" key instead.

 domDiv.getAttribute("data-index")

 favIconUrl